Lloydchogari/MunhuWese_CommunityPortal/README.md

 This repository contains a full-stack community portal application built with a Next.js frontend and a Node.js/Express backend.
+The app is called Munhu Wese.

 ## Technology Stack